Skip to main content

 Claude Desktop errors

 Claude Desktop may return errors such as Error: spawn uvx ENOENT or Could not connect to MCP server dbt-mcp.
-Try replacing the command and environment variables file path with the full path.
-For uvx, find the full path to uvx by running which uvx on Unix systems and placing this full path in the JSON.
-For instance: "command": "/the/full/path/to/uvx".
+For local setups, replace the command with the full path to uvx: run which uvx on Unix systems or where uvx on Windows and paste the full path into your JSON (for example, "command": "/the/full/path/to/uvx").
+For remote setups, double-check that url ends in /api/ai/v1/mcp/ and that your Authorization header is Token YOUR_DBT_ACCESS_TOKEN or Bearer YOUR_DBT_ACCESS_TOKEN.

 Claude Code